-The recent global financial crisis exposed some of the most important open questions in macroeconomics.
+The recent global financial crisis, which started in 2007 and put most developed countries on the brinks of a collapse, exposed some of the most important open questions in macroeconomics.
 What is the role of financial markets and financial intermediaries for the aggregate economy?
-Do financial markets spur growth and development?
+Do financial markets induce growth and development?
 Do they trigger and spread painful crises?
-Which policies can improve the positive effects of financial markets, and reduce their negative ones?
+Which policies can improve the positive effects of financial markets in terms of long-run growth, and reduce their negative ones in terms of short-time fluctuations?